 - Try the “dummy fairy” technique described in the video below (her child was 3 1/2):

 Do persevere in your efforts, but don't feel bad if it takes longer than you'd hoped.
 Your child may have an emotional attachment to their dummy and you shouldn't expect them to give it up overnight.

 Your child's dentist will monitor their dental health as they grow, and will notify you of any concerns.
-They will also offer you treatments like fluoride varnish to help protect your child's teeth.
+They may also offer you treatments like fluoride gel and dental sealant to help protect your child's teeth.

 NHS: Help your baby learn to talk.
 Consulted 11th June 2021.

 Pediatrics journal: SIDS and Other Sleep-Related Infant Deaths: Updated 2016 Recommendations for a Safe Infant Sleeping Environment.
 Consulted 5 March 2020.

 Journal of Pediatrics and Child Health: Dummy (pacifier) use and sudden infant death syndrome: Potential advantages and disadvantages.
 Consulted 5 March 2020.

 NCBI: Pacifiers (soothers): A user's guide for parents.
 Consulted 20 March 2020.

 NCBI: Effects of pacifiers on early oral development.
 Consulted 25th July 2020.